Department of Physics Research Areas

 Optical Sciences

-Center for Laser Sciences and Spectocopy(CLaSS)
+Advanced Center for Laser Science and Spectroscopy (ACLASS)

-CLaSS merges traditionally separate disciplines by advancing the fundamental understanding of selected problems at the forefront of science and technology using laser spectroscopy as the common unifying theme.
+ACLASS merges traditionally separate disciplines by advancing the fundamental understanding of selected problems at the forefront of science and technology using laser spectroscopy as the common unifying theme.

 Accelerator Physics